To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 If you want to hear some more identity theft stories, check out this Buzzfeed video.

 As you can see from these identity theft examples, your identity can be stolen in many different ways, and it doesn’t always have to be a stranger that’s the culprit.
 These identity theft stories are a reminder how important it is to take steps to prevent id theft.

 The good news is we have a comprehensive comparison of ID theft protection services that you can checkout now to start protecting your identity.

 ID Theft Infographic

-Learn more about why it happens and what to do if you have it happen to you in the infographic below.
+Learn more about why it happens and what to do if you have it happens to you:

 Do You Have an ID Theft Story?

 As you can see, identity theft can be a harrowing experience.
 Have you had any scares, even if everything turned out okay?
 Share them with us in the comments below, we’d love to hear from you.
 And who knows, maybe your story will help someone else fall into the same trap.

 It doesn’t matter how small or big your id theft scare was, a common one such as having a fraudulent charge on your credit card is sometimes the beginnings of a larger problem.
 Learn how to report identity theft and stop the leak of your personal information before it’s too late.